MS in Applied or (Regular) Statistics Application Process

 - You must pay the application fee $65 (domestic) or $75 (international).
 If you are financially unable to pay the fee, visit the Application Fee Waiver site for assistance: https://grad.msu.edu/application-fee-waiver

 Applications are accepted for Fall Semester only.
 We do not accept applications for Spring Semester.
-You can check your application status through the Student Portal.
+You can check your application status through the Application Portal.

 Questions?
 Please contact us at email@example.com.

 Thank you for your interest in our graduate program.

 Official Transcripts: All college work (undergraduate and graduate), including diplomas and certificates translated in English.
 These must be sent to MSU Office of Admissions directly from the school(s) which you attended or are currently attending.
 Note: Applicants are encouraged to upload unofficial transcripts to the student portal for the committee to review while we wait for Admissions to add your official transcripts to your profile.

 Michigan State University

 East Lansing, MI 48824

-Three (3) Letters of Recommendation: The Department of Statistics and Probability requires THREE (3) letters of recommendation.
+Three (3) Letters of Reference / Recommendation: The Department of Statistics and Probability requires THREE (3) letters of recommendation.
 These must be submitted from professors or other professionals who can assess your promise of success in our graduate program.
 You cannot upload the letters of reference yourself.
 There is a place for you to list the name and email of your recommenders and they will be contacted and asked to upload a letter for you.
 Writing and submitting a letter takes time.
 Please give your recommenders enough time to prepare their letters.

 Register your references / recommenders through the Student Portal.

-- In the gray box, click “Register Recommender” and enter in their information.
+- Click “Add Recommender” and enter their information.

-- Decide if you want to waive your right to access your letters of recommendations, and then click either “Add Recommender” or “Back” to take you to the Letters of Recommendation page.
+- Decide if you want to waive your right to access your letters of recommendation.
+Sign electronically and then click "Send to Recommender” or click "Save" to enter details at a later time.
+When you "Send to Recommender," the system will send your reference an email of instructions on how to submit their letter of reference.

 Do not have hard copy letters of recommendation mailed.
-They must be submitted through the Student Portal: https://admissions.msu.edu/gradportal/
+They must be submitted through the Application Portal: explore.msu.edu/apply/